osrf-migration/vrx-wiki/tutorials/SystemSetupInstall.md

     $ source  ~/vrx_ws/devel/setup.bash
 ```

-* Launch the vrx simulation:
+* Launch the vrx simulation with a simple world:

 ```
 #!bash